amd/aocl-data-analytics/README.md

 * -DCMAKE_INSTALL_PREFIX=<install path>.
 If you wish to install the library (using the command make install in step 5) you can specify an install path here.

-5. Type make (or make doc, to make the documentation)
+1. Type cmake --build . --target all (or --target doc, to build the documentation)

-6. Run the tests or examples using ctest e.g. ctest -V –R followed by a string to find a particular set of tests
+2. Run the tests or examples using ctest e.g. ctest -V –R followed by a string to find a particular set of tests

 ## Building on Windows using the MSVC toolchain